 Reformers, many of them affluent women, set to work tackling the “immigrant problem.”
 They hoped that by counting and characterizing the people who lived in cities, they could illustrate the extent of the problem and figure out ways to tackle it.
 Statistics, they thought, could also illustrate more modern ways to solve public health problems and optimize city life.

 And so the Progressive craze for counting began.
-Reformers made maps of ethnicities, lists of the unemployed.
+Reformers made maps of ethnicities and lists of the unemployed.
 But when it came to public health, they lacked data.
 They began to pressure the U.S. Bureau of the Census to register all births.

 The Bureau began to roll out standardized birth certificates in different areas of the country, and states gradually adopted them, but early birth certificates didn’t look like they do now.
 They captured only a brief outline of the child’s identity and its parents.
 And since hospital deliveries were not yet common, the system still missed a large percentage of people born at home.